akar-0/linux/NFS_chroot.md

 All following commands must be executed as the root user.

-If needed, emerge nfs-utils on both computers:
+You'll need nfs-utils package on both computers.
+To emerge it:

 ```sh
 emerge -a nfs-utils